From Thanksgiving to Thanksliving (A Mustard Seed Musing)

 2 Responses to From Thanksgiving to Thanksliving (A Mustard Seed Musing)

-1. Lorraine Brandon says:
+1. Lorraine Brandon's avatar Lorraine Brandon says:

 Every day should be a Day of Thanksgiving…not just one day a year.
 Thank you for sharing the true meaning of Thanksgiving!